Science News– category –

 Latest Science News: Cancer, Obesity, and Aging — New Insights into Immune Recovery through Weight Loss

 Recent research highlights that aging and obesity each independently promote cancer progression and can act synergistically to worsen outcomes.
-However, weight loss appears capable of rejuvenating immune function and suppressing tumor gr... -
+Recent research highlights that aging and obesity each independently promote cancer progressi... -

 The p53–MDM2 Axis Protects the Blood-Brain and Blood-Retina Barriers: From Aging and Genetic Vulnerability to Cancer Brain Metastasis Risk

 Introduction The blood-brain barrier (BBB) and blood-retina barrier (BRB) are essential for maintaining the homeostasis of the central nervous system (CNS).
-They selectively allow the passage of nutrients and hormones while blocking toxi... -
+The blood-brain barrier (BBB) and blood-retina barrier (BRB) are essential for m... -

 Proteins Are “More Stable” Than We Thought: Mega-scale Experiments and Interpretable Models Refresh Design Rules

 Even with solved structures, folding thermodynamics (ΔG) has long been hard to see.
-Recent work closes this gap with mega-scale measurements and a simple scheme—additive energy models with sparse pairwise couplings.
-This article connects... -
+Even with solved structures, folding thermodynamics (ΔG) has long been hard to see.
+Recent work closes this gap with mega-scale measurements and a simple... -

 🧬 Unraveling Insulin Resistance and Type 2 Diabetes with Personalized Molecular Maps: The Power of Proteomics and Genomics

 Why do some people develop diabetes while others with similar lifestyles don’t?The answer may lie in your molecular fingerprint.
-This article summarizes groundbreaking findings from a recent Cell (July 2025) paper and integrates insights... -
+This article summariz Why do some people develop diabetes while others with similar lifestyles don’t?The ans... -

 Arsenic Life and the Cost of Scientific Integrity: A 15-Year Retraction from Science

 ■ Introduction In July 2025, the prestigious journal Science officially retracted a paper it had published in 2010, claiming the discovery of a bacterium that could substitute arsenic for phosphorus in its DNA.
-Known as the “arsenic life... -
+In July 2025, the prestigi... -

 [Science News] Cancer Discovery Perspective: Restoring Tumor Suppressor Function of Mutant p53 via Small Molecules

 A study published in the June 2025 issue of Cancer Discovery reports a novel small-molecule strategy to restore the tumor suppressor function of mutant p53 proteins.
-This work was also featured in a companion Perspective article, highlig... -
+A study published in the June 2025 issue of Cancer Discovery reports a ... -

 [Science News] Cancer Discovery Spotlight: CAFs Suppress NK Cells to Promote Breast Cancer Metastasis

-A study published in the June 2025 issue of Cancer Discovery reveals how cancer-associated fibroblasts (CAFs) promote metastatic progression in breast cancer by suppressing natural killer (NK) cell cytotoxicity.
-This work was selected fo... -
+A study published in the June 2025 issue of Cancer Discovery reveals how cancer-associated fibroblasts (CAFs) promote metastatic progression in breast A study published in the June 2025 issue of Cancer Discovery reveals how cancer-associ... -

 [Science News] KRAS Inhibition and T-cell Dependency: Defining the Immune Role in Pancreatic Cancer Therapy (Cancer Discovery Summary / With My Thoughts)